swantron/minifier-cli/README.md

 ## Overview

-`minifier-cli` is an open-source (Apache 2.0) tool written in Go that helps reduce container image sizes by:
+`minifier-cli` is a Go-based tool that helps reduce container image sizes by:

-1. **Tracing** - Running your container with eBPF tracing to capture all file accesses
+1. **Tracing** - Running your container with file access monitoring to capture all accessed files
 2. **Analyzing** - Identifying dependencies and required files based on trace data
 3. **Repackaging** - Building a new minimal image containing only what's needed